micropython/micropython/docs/develop/cmodules.rst

 Basic example
 -------------

-This simple module named ``cexample`` provides a single function ``cexample.add_ints(a, b)`` which adds the two integer args together and returns the result.
-It can be found in the MicroPython source tree `in the examples directory <https://github.com/micropython/micropython/tree/master/examples/usercmodule/cexample>`_ and has a source file and a Makefile fragment with content as described above::
+The ``cexample`` module provides examples for a function and a class.
+The ``cexample.add_ints(a, b)`` function adds two integer args together and returns the result.
+The ``cexample.Timer()`` type creates timers that can be used to measure the elapsed time since the object is instantiated.

+The module can be found in the MicroPython source tree `in the examples directory <https://github.com/micropython/micropython/tree/master/examples/usercmodule/cexample>`_ and has a source file and a Makefile fragment with content as described above::